 Under no circumstances may members of the public or the media take photographs or record video or audio without the express permission of any library user or staff member who would be included within the composition.
 In the case of minors, permission must come from the parent or legal guardian.

 Specific guidelines are provided below for non-commercial (private use) and commercial use.

 A. Non-commercial (Private Use) Photography and Video or Audio recording

 Non-commercial photography/recording (such as a visiting Library user who wants to record a visit or capture the building’s architecture, gardens, or book collections/displays) is generally allowed without prior written permission.
 Use of equipment, such as tripods, requires permission from the Library Director.
 The Library reserves the right to terminate any photography if it results in disruption of the ordinary Library environment or operations.

 No fees will be charged for non-commercial photography/filming.

 B. Commercial Photography and Video or Audio Recording

 The definition of commercial filming/photography is that used by the Village of Larchmont’s regulations on “Filming” in §157-1:

 Definition of “Filming” for commercial purposes: “The taking of still or motion pictures, either on film or videotape or similar recording medium, for commercial or educational purposes intended for viewing on television, in theaters, on the internet (via personal computer, tablet, cellular telephone, or other electronic device equipped for viewing video footage), or for institutional uses.”

-All photography/recording that is for commercial purposes requires the written approval of the Library’s Board of Trustees and the Library Director in advance AND must comply with the Village of Larchmont regulations concerning “Filming.”
+All photography/recording that is for commercial purposes, including student films, requires the written approval of the Library’s Board of Trustees and the Library Director in advance AND must comply with the Village of Larchmont regulations concerning “Filming.”
 See https://ecode360.com/7080312.